Kong/terraform-provider-konnect/docs/resources/api_publication.md

 - `visibility` (String) The visibility of the API in the portal.
 Public API publications do not require authentication to view and retrieve information about them.
-Private API publications require authentication to retrieve information about them.
-Default: "private"; must be one of ["public", "private"]
+Private API publications require authentication to retrieve information about them. possible known values include one of ["public", "private"]; Default: "private"

 ### Read-Only